-All graduating seniors in the School of Philosophy, as well as all senior philosophy majors in the School of Arts and Sciences, must pass a comprehensive exam.
-The exam, which occurs during the Spring semester, takes place on three consecutive days.
-The first day tests the student’s knowledge of the history of philosophy; the second day tests the student’s grasp of general philosophical issues; and the third day tests the student’s ability to comprehend and evaluate philosophical texts.
+All graduating seniors in the School of Philosophy must pass a comprehensive exam.
+The exam, which occurs during the Spring semester, takes place on two consecutive days.
+The first day tests the student’s knowledge of the history of philosophy and the second day tests the student’s grasp of general philosophical issues.
 The outcome of the exam will be indicated on the student’s final transcript as “Passed,” “Failed,” or “Passed with Honors”.

 Details Regarding the Comprehensive Exam